Homeopathy Treatment for Kidney Creatinine and Its Medicine

 - Itchy skin due to increased urea levels

-- Excess water retention in lungs and heart May cause pleural effusion and cardiac tamponade
+- Excess water retention in the lungs and heart May cause pleural effusion and cardiac tamponade

 - Untreated Chronic kidney disease(CKD) will lead to death